 The Portal to Texas History

 This collaborative program gives students, teachers, researchers, and lifelong learners free online access to a plethora of priceless resources held by participating libraries, museums, archives, historical societies, and private collections throughout the state of Texas.
-Ceaselessly growing, the Portal already contains close to three million digital files and receives around 290,000 hits every month.
+Ceaselessly growing, the Portal contains well over thirteen and a half million digital files and receives close to one and a half million hits every month.

 Here you can find digital reproductions of every kind of historical treasure: not just books and other documents, but also photographs, maps, letters, newspapers, and miscellaneous realia such as Texas trade tokens.

 The Portal’s Resources4 Educators pages provide lesson plans and other educational materials that comply with the Texas Essential Knowledge and Skills (TEKS) standards established by the State Board of Education.
 Many items from the Portal that are especially relevant to students and classroom teachers are highlighted here.

 This multidisciplinary encyclopedia, published by the Texas State Historical Association (TSHA), is the most comprehensive and authoritative single-stop source of information on Texas history, geography, and culture.